onflow/cadence/docs/language/accounts.md

       let storageUsed: UInt64
       let storageCapacity: UInt64

+      // Keys
+      let keys: AuthAccount.Keys

       // Storage operations

       fun getCapability<T>(_ path: PublicPath): Capability<T>
       fun getLinkTarget(_ path: CapabilityPath): Path?

+      struct Keys {
+          // Adds a new key with the given hashing algorithm and a weight.
+          // Returns the added key.
+          fun add(
+              _ publicKey: PublicKey,
+              hashAlgorithm: HashAlgorithm,
+              weight: UFix64
+          ): AccountKey

+          // Returns the key at the given index, if it exists.
+          // Revoked keys are always returned, but they have \`isRevoked\` field set to true. fun get(keyIndex: Int): AccountKey?

+          // Marks the key at the given index revoked, but does not delete it.
+          // Returns the revoked key if exists. fun revoke(keyIndex: Int): AccountKey?
+      }
   }
   ```